haminio2/natours-udemy/readme.md

   - Name taken from the [7-1 Pattern](https://sass-guidelin.es/)
   - A combination of the _Settings_ & _Tools_ section outlined in [ITCSS](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528)
 + BASE
-  - Reset, 3rd party default styling, bare html elements
+  `Reset, 3rd party default styling, bare html elements`
 + BOX
-  - The so called "Object" proposed by Nicole Sullivan in _OOCSS_ & also featured in _ITCSS_
-  - The structural, skeletal, non-cosmetic template and container where HTML items can live
+  `The so called "Object" proposed by Nicole Sullivan in _OOCSS_ & also featured in _ITCSS_` `The structural, skeletal, non-cosmetic template and container where HTML items can live`
 + COLLECTION
-  - Large components or a grouping of smaller components (atoms, molecules, cells)
-  - Components at the Organism or Pages level
+  `Large components or a grouping of smaller components (atoms, molecules, cells)` `Components at the Organism or Pages level`
 + COMPONENT
-  - Smaller components (atoms, molecules, cells)
+  `Smaller components (atoms, molecules, cells)`
 + UTILITY
-  - Utility or helper classes helping in (alignment, spacing, color, etc).
+  `Utility or helper classes helping in (alignment, spacing, color, etc).
 Overriding class.
-Usually does 1 thing and does it well)
+Usually does 1 thing and does it well)`
 + VARIATION
-  - States, Themes, and Animations
+  `States, Themes, and Animations`

 ## Sectioning
-Use symbols '//', '==', '..' to create headings in your files.
-Use 15 symbols when creating regular headings *(Headings 1-6)* and use 30 '//' when creating the Table of Content.
-The Table of Content should exist in the HTML file after the '<head>'.
+Use symbols `//`, `==`, `..` to create headings in your files.
+Use 15 symbols when creating regular headings *(Headings 1-6)* and use 30 `//` when creating the Table of Content.
+The Table of Content should exist in the HTML file after the `<head>`.
 It will also exist in the _main.scss_ file.

-The '#' of the headings are based off of the Markdown syntax.
+The `#` of the headings are based off of the Markdown syntax.

 ### HTML SECTIONING
     <!--///////////////